DIARY-Top Economic Events to Feb. 28

 THURSDAY, JANUARY 11

+** RICHMOND - Federal Reserve Bank of Richmond President Thomas Barkin speaks before the Virginia Bankers Association 2024 Financial Forecast - 1740 GMT.
 STOCKHOLM - Riksbank Deputy Governor Per Jansson will discuss the economic situation and current monetary policy at an event organized by Swedbank – 1400 GMT.
-PHILADELPHIA, United States - Philadelphia Federal Reserve Bank issues historical revisions to its Manufacturing Business Outlook Survey. - 1330 GMT
+PHILADELPHIA, United States - Philadelphia Federal Reserve Bank issues historical revisions to its Manufacturing Business Outlook Survey - 1330 GMT.

 FRIDAY, JANUARY 12